vulture990/tic-tac-toe/DONTREADME.md

 # demo
-What s up (just didn t no what to write on the first trial) oups my bad
+What s up (just didn t know what , how,where... lol lmao to write on the first trial) oups my bad